wiggitywhitney/mcp-commit-story/README.md

 - **Mood and emotion:** The journal reflects your mood and tone based on how you talk to the AI agent or what you write in commit messages—so if you vent, celebrate, or reflect, those feelings are captured authentically.
 - **Summaries and threads:** Daily, weekly, monthly, and yearly summaries help you spot patterns, track progress, and find the stories worth sharing.

-For a technical deep dive into the architecture, workflow, and engineering decisions behind MCP Commit Story, see our **[Technical Documentation](docs/)** which includes:
+For a technical deep dive into the architecture, workflow, and engineering decisions behind MCP Commit Story, see the **[Technical Documentation](docs/)** which includes:

 - **[Architecture Overview](docs/architecture.md)** - System design and architectural decisions
 - **[MCP API Specification](docs/mcp-api-specification.md)** - Complete API reference for integration